 - Situational questions

 The Interview for the civil services examination also known as the Personality Test is exactly that.
 It is aimed at assessing the candidate’s personality, whether he is suitable to be a competent administrator or not.
-The candidate is tested not only for his/her intelligence but also for his/her overall personality development, his/her attentiveness, balance of judgement and qualities of honesty, integrity and leadership.
+The candidate is tested not only for his/her intelligence but also for his/her overall personality development, his/her attentiveness, balance of judgment and qualities of honesty, integrity, and leadership.
 Therefore preparation for the Interview requires proper planning.

 Preparation for the Interview is a continuous process.

-- This involves a wide reading of books, journals, magazines and at least two newspapers.
+- This involves a wide reading of books, journals, magazines, and at least two newspapers.
 It is a good idea to discuss current affairs and recent issues with friends.

 - One should try to improve his/her conversational skills with the right pronunciation.

-- The candidate should be prepared to answer questions on his background, hobbies and extra curricular activities.
+- The candidate should be prepared to answer questions on his background, hobbies and extracurricular activities.

 - One good way of rehearsing possible questions would be to have mock interviews and group discussion.

-- The candidate should make a self analysis of his strengths and weaknesses and make a conscious effort to play on his strengths.
+- The candidate should make a self-analysis of his strengths and weaknesses and make a conscious effort to play on his strengths.